 Then the materialized view sales_in_1999_mv becomes stale.
 With PCT rewrite, we can rewrite queries that request data from only the fresh portions of the materialized view.
-Note that since the materialized view sales_in_1999_mv has the time_id in its SELECT and GROUP BY clause, it is PCT enabled so the following query will be rewritten successfully as no data from quarter4 is requested.
+Note that since the materialized view sales in 1999 my has the time id in its SELECT and GROUP BY clause, it is PCT enabled so the following query will be rewritten successfully as no data from quarter 4 is requested.